-Implementation of the findings of the Munro Review of Child Protection Development of new Halton Children's Trust Levels of Need Framework Action Plan and Policy Development of further Transition activities for children &amp; young people 0-25 Developing further Early Help &amp; Support resource across Halton Children's Trust Embedding integrated commissioning Ensuring close integration with developing Health &amp; Well Being Board Implications of new categorisation of schools Achievement &amp; Attainment at all Key Stages Narrowing the Gap, Peer Challenge and Virtual School for Vulnerable Pupils Understanding and ensuring all schools meet requirements of new Ofsted School Inspection Framework Children's Organisation & Provision Economy, Enterprise & Property Partnership working to reduce NEET and increase participation in Further Education and Training post 16 (Government September Guarantee) Impact of new contracts and the quality assurance of alternative provision improving outcomes for young people accessing KS4 Gateway (PRU) .
-Post-16, Level 2 and Level 3 Achievement and Attainment by age 19 represents the largest annual local authority increase nationally.
-Safeguarding Audits have been undertaken at all 68 pre-school, Out of School Clubs and Full Day Care settings Safeguarding Training has been, and continues to be, provided to early years settings The Sustainable School Transport Policy and the School Admissions Policy have been reviewed and revised to reflect legislative changes A Capital Investment &amp; Maintenance Programme that has resulted in over half of the school estate benefiting from improved facilities.
-Provision of a new central dedicated server for the specific location of all school programme with the council's new responsibility for Public Health Implementation of Halton Sports Strategy Development of a Libraries Strategy Improved digital services and efficiencies through IT Regional Growth Fund - £9.77million of investment secured for SciTech Daresbury Development of Asset Disposal Plan programme Mersey Gateway acquisitions/disposals/ demolitions; the Halton Employment Partnership is part of the Evaluation Team evaluating the Employment &amp; Skills Delivery Plans to be submitted by the 3 Mersey Gateway consortia.
-Final plans to be submitted Spring 2013.
-Industrial and commercial properties Energy Management - meeting reduced emissions targets Localism - Property Implications (Investment in) Economic Regeneration Museums accessibility for schools and increased delivery efficiency.
+- Development of New Anti-Bullying Strategy, Action Plan and Policy - Development of further Transition activities for children & young people 0-25 - Implementing Special Educational Needs & Disability Green Paper in Halton - Implications of new categorisation of schools - Achievement & Attainment at all Key Stages - Narrowing the Gap, Peer Challenge and Virtual School for Vulnerable Pupils - Understanding and ensuring all schools meet requirements of new Ofsted School Inspection Framework - Implementing appropriate support that has ensured the proportion of schools or settings judged good or better is above the national average for all phases inspected

+Children's Organisation & Provision

+- Partnership working to reduce NEET and increase participation in Further Education and Training post 16 (Government September Guarantee) - Impact of new contracts and the quality assurance of alternative provision improving outcomes for young people accessing KS4 Gateway (PRU) .
+Post-16, Level 2 and Level 3 Achievement and Attainment by age 19 represents the largest annual local authority increase nationally. - Safeguarding Audits have been undertaken at all 68 pre-school, Out of School Clubs and Full Day Care settings - Safeguarding Training has been, and continues to be, provided to early years settings - The Sustainable School Transport Policy and the School Admissions Policy have been reviewed and revised to reflect legislative changes - A Capital Investment & Maintenance Programme that has resulted in over half of the school estate benefiting from improved facilities. - Provision of a new central dedicated server for the specific location of all school information, resulting in improved